 Oisin said: "My story is sorrowful.
 The sound of your voice is not pleasant to me.
-I will cry my fill, but not for God, but because Finn and the Fianna are not living." gods and fighting men
+I will cry my fill, but not for God, but because Finn and the Fianna are not living."

-Chapter IV - Oisin's Laments
+Chapter IV -- Oisin's Laments

-And Oisin used to be making laments, and sometimes he would be making praises of the old times and of Finn; and these are some of them that are remembered yet:-
+And Oisin used to be making laments, and sometimes he would be making praises of the old times and of Finn; and these are some of them that are remembered yet:--